 What’s That Flower

-Unlike the majority of other plant identification apps, What’s That Flower doesn’t rely on photos but instead starts with a questionnaire.
+This plant identification app is different from the others.
+Instead of starting with photos, What’s That Flower starts with a questionnaire.
 Users input color, height, number of petals, etc. and the app gives you suggestions for what the flower might be.
 The database consists of over 600 different types of flowers.
 Free

-I selected the color purple for my daisy fleabane and next entered info on types of petals.
+I selected the color purple for my daisy fleabane and was directed to enter info on its petals.

 Up popped another screen that asked me to scroll through 19 possibilities.

 Unfortunately, daisy fleabane was not one of the options.
-Then today I received the photo below.
+A couple of days later, I received the photo below.
 No name or info.
 And for some reason, I can’t return to the home screen.

 Created by three friends with PhDs in botany, FlowerChecker has been working with botany and horticultural experts for the past five years to help ID plants.
 The app is not computer-based, but instead works as a service.
 You snap a photo of the plant in question and upload it.
 Real people identify it within 24 hours. $0.99 to install